torsstei/split-log/README.md

 This downloads an object named test.json.gz from bucket `mybucket` in region `us-geo`, splits it into multiple files with each 1000 lines and compresses them with bzip2 and then uploads these to same region and bucket as object names `split/a591844d24.2019-07-17.72.xaaaaa..json.bz`, `split/.a591844d24.2019-07-17.72.xaaaab.json.bz` etc.

 ## Running with IBM Cloud Code Engine

+You can run the split-log as a serverless job in IBM Cloud Code Engine.
+For that you need to build it as a docker image and push it to Docker Hub.
+If you don't want to build and push it yourself you can simply the published image in https://hub.docker.com/repository/docker/torsstei/split-log.

 Make sure you have **ibmcloud** CLI installed.
 If not, refer [here](https://cloud.ibm.com/docs/cli?topic=cli-install-ibmcloud-cli).